 “I would love to interview you for my podcast, ‘Taming the Tiger,’ which has over 10,000 listeners.
 Please let me know if you’re interested and have any questions.
 I have several interview slots available next week.”

 “I’m applying for the Content Strategist position you listed on Indeed.
 I have five years of experience in content creation and think I would be a great fit for your company.
-My portfolio and resume are attached, please let me know if you’d like additional information.”
+My portfolio and résumé are attached, please let me know if you’d like additional information.”

-Step 6: The Close
+Step 6: the close

 End the email by thanking them and signing off with your name.
 Emails that end in gratitude receive the highest response rates.